BruceShankleIV/PJ64Fixups/README.md

-Development is moved to https://github.com/Luna-Project64/Luna-Project64
+Development is ended, this is just an archive.
+3.0-N has some regressions from 1.6 and is not suggested.

 # PJ64Fixups
 Fixups that patch the following PJ64 1.6 issues: